BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes: Related Work

 \subsection{Bias-Efficient Fine-Tuning}

-Bias-efficient fine-tuning techniques aim to fine-tune only the bias-terms in \glspl{LLM}.
+Bias-efficient fine-tuning techniques aim to fine-tune only the bias terms in \glspl{LLM}.
 Fine-tuning all biases—as in BitFit \cite{zaken2022bitfit}—has been shown to achieve competitive performance with full-parameter fine-tuning, especially in low-data regimes \cite{zaken2022bitfit,logan2022cutting}.
-This advantage is attributed in part to the low intrinsic dimensionality of pre-trained \glspl{LLM}, which allows meaningful adaptation within a restricted subspace \cite{aghajanyan2021intrinsic,mosbachstability}.
-Prior papers reveal that different bias-terms contribute differently during model adaptation \cite{ding2023parameter,wengbitfit+}.
-However, the \baichuanchange{link} between \baichuanchange{fine-tuning different bias terms} and downstream performance during model adaptation is not clear \cite{liu2022few,ding2023parameter,wengbitfit+}. \baichuanchange{Moreover, the selective \gls{PEFT} approaches, such as the magnitude of bias change \cite{ansell2022composable} and empirical Fisher information \cite{sung2021training,xue2025fish,guozeroth}, provide limited guidance to select the particular bias term.} Therefore, the approach for selecting the particular bias term for effectively fine-tuning has been largely unexplored.
+This advantage is attributed in part to the low intrinsic dimensionality of pre-trained \glspl{LLM}, which allows meaningful adaptation within a restricted subspace \cite{aghajanyan2021intrinsic,mosbachstability,tang2024amu}.
+Prior papers reveal that different bias terms contribute differently during model adaptation \cite{ding2023parameter,wengbitfit+}.
+However, the \baichuanchange{link} between \baichuanchange{fine-tuning different bias terms} and downstream performance during model adaptation is not clear \cite{ding2023parameter,wengbitfit+}. \baichuanchange{Moreover, the selective \gls{PEFT} approaches, such as the magnitude of bias change \cite{ansell2022composable} and empirical Fisher information \cite{sung2021training,xue2025fish,guozeroth}, provide limited guidance to select the target bias term.} As a result, strategies for selecting target bias terms for effective fine-tuning remain largely unexplored.